-An organization, whether applying for the first time or renewing its accreditation, may formally request to appeal a Denial of Accreditation decision.
+Organizations, whether applying for the first time or renewing their accreditation, may formally request to appeal a Denial decision.
 The procedure to appeal a Denial of Accreditation is as follows:

-- The organization submits a written request for appeal to its ACHC Account Advisor no later than 30 calendar days from the date on ACHC's Denial letter.
-An appeal will not be granted if: - a.
-The request is received after the 30-calendar-day time frame. - b.
-The organization has an outstanding balance. - c.
-The organization has a payment plan that is not current. - 2.
+- 1. The organization submits a written request for appeal to its ACHC Account Advisor no later than 30 calendar days from the date on ACHC's Denial letter.
+Appeals will not be granted if: - a.
+The request is received after the 30 calendar day time frame - b.
+An organization has an outstanding balance - c.
+An organization has a payment plan that is not current - 2.
 The written request outlines the standard(s) noted in the Summary of Findings that the organization believes ACHC incorrectly determined as a deficiency.
-The organization must also provide evidence to support that, at the time of the survey, the organization was in compliance with the standard(s).
+The organization must also provide evidence to support that, at the time of the survey; the organization was in compliance with the standard(s).
 Any evidence the organization submits must have been presented to and reviewed by the Surveyor(s) at the time of the survey.
 Evidence provided with the request letter will not be returned to the organization. - 3.
 Upon receipt of the request for an appeal, ACHC sends an acknowledgement letter to the organization. - 4.
-The ACHC Appeals Committee is composed of a minimum of three individuals with clinical and/or program expertise who will evaluate and determine whether ACHC followed its stated Accreditation Process in conducting the organization's accreditation survey. - 5.
+The ACHC Appeals Committee is composed of a minimum of three individuals with clinical and/or program expertise that will evaluate and determine whether ACHC

+- followed its stated Accreditation Process in conducting the organization's accreditation survey. - 5.
 Any ACHC Appeals Committee member who has a conflict of interest with the organization under review refrains from voting on the appeal. - 6.
-Upon completion of the review, the ACHC Account Advisor notifies the organization in writing of the ACHC Appeals Committee's decision to either uphold or reverse the original Denial decision.
+Upon completion of the review, the ACHC Account Advisor notifies the organization in writing of the ACHC Appeals Committee's decision to either uphold or reverse the original Denial decision. - 7.
+All decisions made by the ACHC Appeals Committee are final.

-- 7. All decisions made by the ACHC Appeals Committee are final. - G. Continued Compliance - Accreditation is contingent upon continued compliance with ACHC Accreditation Standards and Accreditation Process.
-After an organization is granted accreditation, ACHC reserves the right to make unannounced Focus Survey visits at any time during the accreditation period to ensure continued compliance with ACHC Accreditation Standards. - 2.
-If a Focus Survey reveals noncompliance with any ACHC Accreditation Standards, a Plan of Correction and supporting documentation will be required.
-Based on the number and/or severity of deficiencies, the organization may be invoiced for the Focus Survey. - 3.
-A Mid-Cycle Compliance Audit may be conducted approximately 12 months after initial accreditation and each reaccreditation is achieved.
-ACHC requests performance improvement data to review trending and appropriate institution of action plans as indicated.
+G. Continued Compliance

+- Accreditation is contingent upon continued compliance with the ACHC Accreditation Standards and Accreditation Process.
+After an organization is granted accreditation, ACHC reserves the right to make unannounced Focus Survey visits at any time during the accreditation period to ensure continued compliance with the ACHC Accreditation Standards. - 2.
+If a Focus Survey reveals non-compliance with any ACHC Accreditation Standards, a Plan of Correction and supporting documentation will be required.
+Based on the number and/or severity of deficiencies, the organization may be invoiced for the Focus Survey.